AliOKeeffe/The-Animal-Association-Game/README.md

 This game is a great way to teach kids about the different habitats that animals live in whilst also improving memory and picture recognition.

-The live link can be found here - [Animal Association Game](https://aliokeeffe.github.io/The-Animal-Association-Game/)
+The live link can be found here - [The Animal Association Game](https://aliokeeffe.github.io/The-Animal-Association-Game/)

 ![Animal Association Game Am I Responsive Image](docs/readme_images/am_i_responsive.png)